Christianity in the United Arab Emirates: Protestantism

 The large number of migrants from the South Indian state of Kerala follow Christianity, predominantly from the Christian belt of Central Kerala.
 The denominations represented by this community includes the Mar Thoma Syrian Church, Malankara Orthodox Syrian Church, Knanaya, Pentecostalism (including Indian Pentecostal Church of God, Church of God (Cleveland, Tennessee), Assemblies of God USA, among others) and numerous other evangelical and non-denominational independent groups.

 Sharjah houses a church district in Al Yarmook Area which includes places of worship for Coptics, Armenians, Keralites, Filipinos, etc. Since 2006 there are also an independent Afrikaans Churches in Dubai, Abu Dhabi and Al Ain.
 Most of the members ad here from the Afrikaans speaking Reformed and Evangelical Churches in South Africa.

 The Seventh-day Adventist Church has a presence in the United Arab Emirates, including their scouting group Pathfinders.

-Evangelical and Pentecostal Churches

-Over 100 Evangelical and Pentecostal churches meet every week in the Holy Trinity Church Complex, Oud Metha (near the St.Marys Church).
-The Dubai City Church is one of several churches meeting here, since 1999.

 Assyrian Church of the East

 In Sharjah, the Assyrian Church of the East has a church building, the Mart Mariam Church.
 The church has operated since 2005, and is jointly shared with St. Thomas Christians with an attendance of more than 300.